Spiranthes tuberosa

 Spiranthes tuberosa, commonly called little lady's tresses, little pearl-twist and slender ladies'-tresses is an orchid species.
 It is a perennial plant native to North America.

 The basal leaves are short-lived, blooming plants having pure white flowers spirally arranged around the single-stemmed inflorescence; the plants grow in grasslands and open woods.

 Legal status

-It is listed as a special concern in Connecticut, as threatened in Florida, as exploitably vulnerable in New York (state), as extirpated in Pennsylvania, and as endangered in Rhode Island.
+It is listed as a special concern in Connecticut, as threatened in Florida, as exploitably vulnerable in New York (state), as endangered in Pennsylvania, and as endangered in Rhode Island.